The Pandoras: Reunions

-In October 2013, Pillbox front-woman Susan Hyatt, guitarist Lisa Black, Melanie Vammen, Karen Blankfeld-Basset, and Sheri Kaplan united to play three Pierce-penned Pandoras songs ("You Don't Satisfy", "In and Out of my Life In A Day" and "You're All Talk") at a private party in Redondo Beach, CA in October 2013.
+In October 2013, Pillbox frontwoman Susan Hyatt, guitarist Lisa Black, keyboardist Melanie Vammen, bassist Karen Blankfeld-Basset, and drummer Sheri Kaplan united to play three Pierce-penned Pandoras songs ("You Don't Satisfy", "In and Out of my Life In A Day" and "You're All Talk") at a private party in Redondo Beach, California, in October 2013.

-In July 2014, the reformed Pandoras, including Shattuck, Vammen, Basset, and Kaplan recorded four songs at the Green Day studio JingleTown Recording in Oakland, California.
+In July 2014, the reformed Pandoras — Shattuck on lead vocals and guitar, Vammen on keyboard, Basset on bass, and Kaplan on drums — recorded four songs at the Green Day studio JingleTown Recording in Oakland, California.
 One year later, at the same studio, three more songs were recorded with new drummer Hillary Burton.

 On June 26, 2015, Shattuck, Vammen, Basset, and Kaplan performed their first official live show as the reunited Pandoras at The Casbah in San Diego, California.

-On July 4, 2015, there was a reunion show billed as The Pandoras at the 2015 Burger Boogaloo (hosted by Burger Records and filmmaker John Waters at Mosswood Park, in Oakland, CA, which featured Shattuck (lead vocals, guitar), Vammen (keyboard), Basset (bass), and Kaplan (drums).
+On July 4, 2015, there was a reunion show billed as the Pandoras at the 2015 Burger Boogaloo, hosted by Burger Records and filmmaker John Waters at Mosswood Park in Oakland, California, which featured Shattuck, Vammen, Basset, and Kaplan.

-In July 2015, The reunited Pandoras, featuring Shattuck, Vammen, Basset, and newly acquired drummer Hillary Burton performed in Minneapolis, Minnesota at The Turf Club.

-In August 2015, The Pandoras, featuring Shattuck, Vammen, Basset, and Burton embarked on a comprehensive European tour, with two U.S. East Coast dates included.

-In March 2018, The Pandoras, including Shattuck, Vammen, Basset, and Burton released a seven song EP titled "Hey It's the Pandoras."
+In July 2015, the reunited Pandoras — Shattuck, Vammen, Basset, and newly acquired drummer Hillary Burton — performed in Minneapolis, Minnesota, at The Turf Club.
+The following month, they embarked on a comprehensive European tour, with two U.S. East Coast dates included.
+In March 2018, the group released an EP titled Hey It's the Pandoras, which featured seven songs.

-In June 2022, Vammen, Blankfeld-Basset, Kaplan-Weinstein, and Burton played as the "Tigerellas" at the Redwood in Downtown Los Angeles.